×

 When we asked expats and global nomads about the quality of medical care in London, they replied:

 "London offers a wide range of medical services to its residents.
 The National Health Service (NHS) provides free healthcare to all UK citizens, including those living in London.
 The NHS offers a variety of services, including general practice, hospital care, mental health services, and specialist services.
 Private healthcare is also available in London, with a range of private hospitals and clinics offering a variety of treatments.
-London also has a number of walk-in centres and urgent care centres, providing quick access to medical care for minor illnesses and injuries," remarked one expat living in London.
+London also has a number of walk-in centres and urgent care centres, providing quick access to medical care for minor illnesses and injuries," wrote one expat living in London.

 Are healthcare and health insurance expensive in London?